pchapin/riskysim/README.md

 $ npm install
 ```

-You can run the development web server to test the application by doing:
+You can build the front end and run the development web server to test the application by doing:

 ```bash
 $ npm run dev